mkcdr/phplix/README.md

 ## Quick start

-start by going to the `route.php` file in your `src/Config` directory where you'll find some examples on how you could use phplix.
+start by going to the `routes.php` file in your `src/Config` directory where you'll find some examples on how you could use phplix.